Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 You gain training with all Shields and it can be used as a weapon while wielding one, following the trait below.
-Morover, you can also take a :rsc-b: Bonus Action to make a single attack with a Shield.
+Morover, you can also take a **:rsc-b: Bonus Action**{ .rsc } to make a single attack with a Shield.

 **Weapon Category:** Martial Melee
 **Base Damage:** d4 (Buckler); d6 (Shield); d8 (Tower Shield) :dmg-bldg: Bludgeoning damage plus Strength modifier